Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 = Introduction

 == Background and Objectives
 A Multi-Agent Reinforcement Learning (MARL) is a subfield of the Reinforcement Learning domain which focuses on the interaction between multiple agents in a shared environment.
 Through the recent years, an increasly amount of research has been conducted in this field to resolve issue that has arisen in the reel world.
 However, most of the research are done through simulations on environments which does not involve unknown elements in existing envirement.
-This thesis aims to evaluate the learning performance of MARL algorithms from a know environment to an slightly modified one by adding an unknown elements.
+This thesis aims to evaluate the learning performance of MARL algorithms from a know environment with with proven working result, to an slightly modified modified envirement by adding an unknown elements.
 Under the suppervision of Prof. Tom Lenaerts, and advisor Yannick Molinghen, from the Machine Learning Group (MLG) of the Université Libre de Bruxelles (ULB).

-Currently, the research is focused on the the environment of #link("https://github.com/yamoling/lle")[LLE] (Laser Learning Reinforcement) which is a environment created by Yannick Molinghen based on the original game .
-The environment is a 2D world also known as grid world where a single or multiple agents will be interacting.
-The goal of the agent is to reach an exit point while aquiring rewards (under the form of Gems) and avoiding obstacles.
+Currently, the research is focused on the the environment of #link("https://github.com/yamoling/lle")[LLE] (Laser Learning Reinforcement) which is a environment created by Yannick Molinghen based on the original game.
+The environment is a 2D world also known as grid world where a single or multiple agents will be interacting in a Cooperative manner.
+The goal of each individual agent is to reach an exit point while aquiring rewards (under the form of Gems) and avoiding obstacles.

 The objective of the Master thesis is to develop a new feature in the LLE environment that was also includes in the original game of Oxen.
-Morever this feature has also a other objective which is to add a new element in the environment which are not included in the agents learning process and thus reevaluate the performance of a already fine tuned model that is trained on the original environment.
+Morever this feature has also a other objective which is to add a new element in the environment which are not included in the agents learning process and thus reevaluate the performance of a already fine tuned algorithms that is trained on the original environment and observe of any possible bottleneck that may arise from the addition of additional elements.

 == Notations and Definitions
-#show table.cell.where(y: 0): strong
+// #show table.cell.where(y: 0): strong
-#set table(
+// #set table(
-  stroke: (x, y) => if y == 0 {
+//   stroke: (x, y) => if y == 0 {
-    (bottom: 0.7pt + black)
+//     (bottom: 0.7pt + black)
-  },
+//   },
-  align: (x, y) => (
+//   align: (x, y) => (
-    if x > 0 { center }
+//     if x > 0 { center }
-    else { left }
+//     else { left }
-  )
+//   )

-)
+// )
 #table(
   columns: 2,
   table.header(